-a variety of therapies that aim to improve psychological functioning by increasing the client's awareness of underlying motives and defenses.
+Therapy that aims to improve psychological functioning by increasing the client's awareness of underlying motives and defenses.
 In comparison to Psychodynamic therapy, they explore feelings as they occur, rather than achieving insights into the childhood origins of the feelings.

 a behavior therapy procedure that uses classical conditioning to evoke new responses to stimuli that are triggering unwanted behaviors; includes exposure therapies and aversive conditioning.